mmoelle1/LibKet/tutorials/CSE21/README.md

   * Changing the state of a qubit: measurement and gates
   * The power of quantum computing

-* Quantum computatiopn is based on linear algebra
+* Quantum computation is based on linear algebra
   * Qubits as vectors and gates as matrices
   * Single qubit quantum circuits
   * Combining qubits